 We value your freedom and right to bear arms, and will aggressively fight for you in court

 Most people who are charged with Illegal Discharge of a Firearm did so after an accident.
 Yet, they are treated like criminals and face felony charges.
-The severity of the charge emboldens the criminal defense attorneys at the O’Malley Law Office to fight hard for the gun rights of the accused.
+The severity of the charge emboldens the criminal defense attorneys at O'Malley and Sawyer to fight hard for the gun rights of the accused.
 We value your freedom and right to bear arms.
 We will use every defense possible to protect this right.
 We will speak with the District Attorney, seek the opinion of expert witnesses, and use your lack of a criminal record as a defense in our case.
-If the police contact you regarding a firearm crime such as Illegal Discharge of a Weapon or Prohibited Use of Weapons, don’t talk to them.
+If the police contact you regarding a firearm crime such as Illegal Discharge of a Weapon or Prohibited Use of Weapons, don't talk to them.
 Speaking with law enforcement will only hurt your defense.
 Instead, contact a hard-hitting criminal defense attorney for a free consultation so we can aggressively defend your Constitutional rights.

 Colorado Illegal Discharge of a Firearm Statute – C.R.S.
 18-12-107.5